 Date:

 Student Name:

 WVU ID:

 Major:

 Research Mentor:

 Dissertation Title:

 Publication Title:

-INSTRUCTIONS: Complete the information above and attach the required documentation (described below) to this form.
-Then submit the form to the Director of the PhD Program.
-This can be sent as a pdf via email or a hard copy may be sent using campus mail (PO Box 9190).
+• ete the information above and attach the required documentation (described below) to this form to the Director of the PhD Program.
+This can be sent as a pdf via email or a hard copy may nail (PO Box 9190).

-Required Documentation:
+Required Documentati on:

+1) Specific Aims

+• Ctudonts daina the traditional heak format, shall attach a convert their Charific Aims nage

-- 1) Specific Aims - Students doing the traditional book format, shall attach a copy of their Specific Aims page. - Students doing the JAF, shall attach a copy of the Introduction section of their dissertation in which they explain the goals of their research. - 2) The Publication - Attach a copy of the first-authored article as submitted to the peer-reviewed journal. - 3) Proof of Article Status - SBHS & EPID Majors: - o If the article has already published, a copy of the actual published article from the journal is all that is needed (see Section 2). - o If the article has not been published yet but is in press or has been accepted, provide the letter from the editor stating the article has been accepted for final publication. - For OEHS majors:
+- - Students doing the traditional book format, shall attach a copy of their Specific Aims page. - Students doing the JAF, shall attach a copy of the Introduction section of their dissertation in which they explain the goals of their research. - 2) The Publication - Attach a copy of the first-authored article as submitted to the peer-reviewed journal. - 3) Proof of Article Status - SBHS & EPID Majors: - o If the article has already published, a copy of the actual published article from the journal is all that is needed (see Section 2). - o If the article has not been published yet but is in press or has been accepted, provide the letter from the editor stating the article has been accepted for final publication. - For OEHS majors: - o If the article has already published, a copy of the actual published article from the journal is all that is needed (see Section 2). - o If the article has not been published yet but is in press or has been accepted, provide the letter from the editor stating the article has been accepted for final publication. - o If the article is under review, provide either a letter from the editor showing the article has been sent out for peer-review or provide a screenshot of the journal dashboard showing the status as out for peer ravious.
+Places note that the coronshot must display the publication title